 On December 22, 2020, the Florida Department of Environmental Protection (DEP) assumed administration of the federal Clean Water Act 404 permitting program.
 DEP reviews and issues 404 "dredge and fill" permits for projects affecting "State-assumed waters" in accordance with a Memorandum of Agreement (MOA) with the U.S. Environmental Protection Agency (EPA).
 The MOA is designed to ensure DEP satisfies all federal policies, standards and procedures applicable to 404 permits.
-With respect to "Historic Resources," (which term includes archeological resources, Native American habitations, ceremonial sites and abandoned settlements), the 404 permitting process follows the ERP process with FDHR reviewing whether a proposed project will affect protected resources.
+With respect to "Historic Resources" (which term includes archeological resources, Native American habitations, ceremonial sites and abandoned settlements), the 404 permitting process follows the ERP process with FDHR reviewing whether a proposed project will affect protected resources.
 Additionally, DEP is required to send a copy of the Public Notice to a potentially affected tribe prior to issuance of any 404 permit, where the project has the potential to affect tribal water or resources.
 The tribes may submit comments and proposed project modifications for DEP's consideration.
 If DEP declines to adopt tribal recommendations, DEP must share those recommendations with USEPA - giving USEPA the opportunity to object to issuance of the 404 permit until tribal concerns are addressed.
 For projects affecting waters and wetlands that are not "State-assumed waters," the federal 404 permit is issued by the U.S. Army Corps of Engineers (Army Corps).

 For those projects, the Army Corps, a federal agency, reviews the FDHR report and coordinates review with potentially affected tribes, including the Seminole Tribe, at which time the tribe can express objections or suggest project modifications for the Army Corps to incorporate into the final 404 permit.
 Whether issued by the DEP or Army Corps, the 404 permit will include a condition that mandates work stoppage if remains or artifacts are discovered during mining operations - a measure that serves as further protection for items of archeological or tribal significance.
+Please note that in 2024 there was a material change to this program, which we will cover in the next year sustainability report.

-Mosaic's operations in Brazil are primarily on land which we access through owned mineral rights.
+Mosaic's operations in Brazil are primarily on land, which we access through owned mineral rights.
 Prior to the start of mining in Brazil, and as a condition of the mine permitting process, we must conduct cultural and archaeological studies to identify areas of potential significance.
 Any such area - referred to as an "occurrence" - is put under local management in accordance with permits.
 To date, there are known archaeological occurrences identified around Tapira, Patrocínio and Catalão mines.
 Beyond rescuing and preserving the artifacts or materials discovered during these studies, Mosaic develops a cultural educational program to protect the knowledge of cultural materials and educate and engage surrounding communities in an ongoing discussion about their history and value.
-These archaeological programs are managed in line with a Brazil law from IPHAN (National Historical and Artistic Heritage Institute), which defines Mosaic's obligation as a mining company to protect cultural heritage.
+These archaeological programs are managed in line with Brazilian laws and administrative regulations from IPHAN (National Historical and Artistic Heritage Institute), which defines companies' obligations to protect cultural heritage.